darkrenaissance/darkfi/doc/src/architecture/p2p-network.md

 * **Choking controller**.
 BitTorrent no longer uses naive tit-for-tat, instead libtorrent implements an anti-leech seeding algo from the paper [Improving BitTorrent: A Simple Approach](https://qed.usc.edu/papers/ChowGM08.pdf), which is focused on distributing bandwidth to all peers.
 See also [libtorrent/src/choker.cpp](https://github.com/arvidn/libtorrent/blob/RC_2_0/src/choker.cpp).
+    * All p2p messages will have a score which represents workload for the node.
+There is a hard limit, and in general the choker will try to balance the scores between all available channels.
 * **Smart ban**.
 Malicious peers which violate protocols are hard banned.
 For example sending the wrong data for a chunk.
+    * Add a method `channel.ban()` which immediately disconnects and blacklists the address.
 * **uTP congestion control**.
 BitTorrent implements a UDP protocol with its own congestion control.
 We could do such a similar strategy with the addition of removing ordering.
 This reduces protocol latency mitigating attacks.
 See [libtorrent.org/utp.html](https://libtorrent.org/utp.html) for more info.